msd-code-academy/react-workshop/07-firebase/README.md

 ## Exercise 6 - Sign Out with React and Firebase

 To complete the authentication loop, implement the sign out component.
 In `SignOut/index.js` is needed to add logic to `onSignOut` handler.
-Use `doSignOut()` method for Singing Out and redirect landing page.
+Use `doSignOut()` method for Singing Out and redirect to landing page.

 ## Exercise 7 - Session handling with Firebase/React